Home > Services > Commercial Lease Renewal

 Landlord brokers are compensated by ownership.
 Their responsibility is to maximize property income and asset value.

-Because we exclusively represent tenants, our advice is aligned solely with your interests.
+Because we exclusively represent tenants, our advice is aligned solely with your interests, not ownership objectives.

 In most commercial lease renewals, the landlord’s broker shares commission with the tenant’s broker, allowing tenants to obtain tenant-only representation without a direct out-of-pocket fee.